Hannah Winbolt and her Family

 In 1878, John Winbolt (whose middle name O'Connor appears on various documents - it was common for fathers to give their sons middle names honouring fieids of colleagues) ) leased from Ephraim Hallam a plot of land on the Stockport side of the Main Road, on which was created Store Street, and a row of cottages built on what became became Store Street.
-The picture shows the terrace largely unchanged - apart from the doors and windows - Store Street in 2018, from no.2 (nearest the camera) to 14; the original stone 'setts' still form the road surface.
+The picture shows the terrace largely unchanged - apart from the cars, doors and windows - Store Street in 2018, from no.2 (nearest the camera) to 14; the original stone 'setts' still form the road surface.

 This map from c.
 1895 shows the Great Moor area.
 The extensions to the co-operative store on the corner of Cherry Tree Lane are evident.
 'B.P' marks a boundary post, which still stands in 2018, by the side of the Traveller's Call inn.

 After William Oldham's death, Esther, Hannah and Charlotte moved to a house at 10 Store Street.
 In 1874 Hannah married silk weaver John O'Connor Winbolt, son of William Winbolt and they set up home at 12 Store Street.
-They never had children, and lived in various houses in he row of cottages in Store Street which were developed by the Winbolts along with a row fronting the main road, including on the corner the Co-op store and the next street to the south which bears the name Winbolt Street.
-The Land Registry records that the land had been conveyed by local mill-owner and philanthopist Ephraim Hallam to John Winbolt in 1878, by which time John had retired from weaving, and apparently invested his savings in property.
+They never had children, and lived in various houses in the row of cottages in Store Street which were developed by the Winbolts along with a row fronting the main road, including on the corner the Co-op store and the next street to the south which still bears the name Winbolt Street.
+The Land Registry records that the land had been conveyed by local mill-owner and philanthropist Ephraim Hallam to John Winbolt in 1878, by which time John had retired from weaving, and apparently invested his savings in property.
 Ephraim Hallam owned the freeholds of a large swathe of the Great Moor and Heaviley areas.

 John and Hannah were living at 2 Store Street when John died in 1919, and Hannah remained there until her death in 1928.